ariejan/formulan/README.md

 Formulan is not yet feature complete, but stable enough to use in production.

+> This README is a work-in-progress and may not be entirely accurate at this time. **Some of the features described here are not yet implemented.** Feel free to send pull requests with updated documentation.

 ## Installation

 Add this line to your application's Gemfile: